LMS

 What Is LMS Learning?

-LMS Learning refers to the use of a software platform that enables organizations to deliver, manage, and track employee training online.
+LMS Learning System refers to the use of a software platform that enables organizations to deliver, manage, and track employee training online.
 It provides a centralized hub where employees can access learning materials, complete courses, and receive certifications.
 LMS platforms often include features like automated assessments, progress tracking, and reporting capabilities.

 Key Features of LMS Learning